-For the Coordinated Program (for students with a verification statement from an ACEND accredited program), January 15.
+For the Coordinated Program [for students with a verification statement from an ACEND accredited Didactic Program in Dietetics (DPD)], January 15.

 For the Coordinated Program, May 15 is the deadline for students who have an undergraduate degree without a DPD verification statement.

-For the Master of Science with a major in Health Sciences and a concentration in Nutrition, May 15 for fall admission and October 1 for spring admission and April 1 for summer admission.
+For the Master of Science with a major in Health Sciences and a concentration in Nutrition, May 15 for fall admission, October 1 for spring admission and April 1 for summer admission.

 What does accreditation mean?

-Accreditation by the Commission on Accreditation for Dietetics Education (CADE) helps assure students that experts in the field of nutrition and dietetics have evaluated the quality of a program.
+Accreditation by the Council on Accreditation for Education in Nutrition and Dietetics (ACEND) helps assure students that experts in the field of nutrition and dietetics have evaluated the quality of a program.
 The accreditation process involves thorough programmatic evaluation by the institution as well as by the accrediting agency.
-The DPD program at Georgia State received 10-year initial accreditation in 2001 and the Coordinated Program received 10-year initial accreditation in 2008.Other information about dietetics accreditation can be obtained by visiting the website of the American Dietetic Association at www.eatright.org.
+The Coordinated Program received 10-year initial accreditation in 2008.Other information about dietetics accreditation can be obtained by visiting the website of the Academy of Nutrition and Dietetics at www.eatright.org.

 If I already have a college degree will I be required to receive another one?

-Both the DPD and the Master’s Program at Georgia State are degree programs.
+The Master’s Program at Georgia State are degree programs.
 A student with a degree from another institution must also receive a degree from GSU, but undergraduate program requirements can be integrated into the Master’s Degree.
-The Master’s Degree alone does not satisfy DPD requirements, but can complement the DPD requirements.
-Students with prior degrees in the sciences or other areas of nutrition tend to integrate well into the Master’s Degree with DPD requirements satisfied by a combination of undergraduate and graduate courses.
 Students with degrees in other areas of study are advised on a case-by-case basis.

 How do I become a Registered Dietitian (RD)?

 Completion of the CP and receipt of the Verification Statement will allow the student to sit for the RD exam.
-If successful on the exam, the graduate then becomes a Registered Dietitian (RD).
+If successful on the exam, the graduate then becomes an (RD).
 Continuing professional development is required of all RDs, and these requirements can be met in a variety of ways.